thanhtamv2t/oroku-resume/README.md

-#My resume in react.
-#Just for fun not for commercial use.
+# This is my resume

+- You can see live-demonstration at: https://resume.orokucode.com
+- You can change and use it as yours, but please credit my name :)
-#Idea of design from an template on themeforest.
+- The design idea is taken from an template on themeforest, if you can please buy at themeforest rather than using mine :).